Controlled Drugs and Substances for NP Prescribers

 Textbooks and readings from other Nurse Practitioner courses will be used as appropriate.

 NURS 531 is an asynchronous online course.
-Students have one year to complete the course but must have completed this course prior to completion of NURS530.
+Students have 15 weeks to complete the course and must have completed this course prior to completion of NURS530.

 Textbooks and readings from other Advanced Nursing Practice courses will be used as appropriate.